LLC Renewal: Everything You Need to Know

 All business owners will want to keep up with their annual filing requirements to ensure good standing for their company and liability protection for all company members.
 If this is more than you want to keep track of, there are several online services that will help take care of your business's filing needs for a fee.
 Keep in mind, the service will charge a fee in addition to the fees owed to the state.

 If you need help with an LLC renewal, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.